What children’s ministry doesn’t want to double your Sunday school attendance? We all do! Here’s what we did.

 For Double Day, our goal was for every child (who possibly could) to bring one unchurched friend to Bible Zone (our name for children’s Sunday school).
 We didn’t want to focus on who could bring the most kids — just one.
-We didn’t give prizes for the classrooms that had the largest number of kids present.
-We didn’t even set numerical goals.
+There weren’t prizes for the classrooms that had the largest number of kids present.
+There wasn’t even a numerical goals.
 We wanted to focus on each person thinking about one person.
 We did keep a record of who each child was bringing, which served as an encouragement and motivator to each classroom to get busy.

 The rally also included great music, worship, and humor.
 We tried to present this in a simple, age-appropriate way, free from church and religious language.